Fabry–Pérot interferometer: Optical Instruments

 Dichroic filters are made by depositing a series of etalonic layers on an optical surface by vapor deposition.
 These optical filters usually have more exact reflective and pass bands than absorptive filters.
 When properly designed, they run cooler than absorptive filters because they reflect unwanted wavelengths rather than absorbing them.
 Dichroic filters are widely used in optical equipment such as light sources, cameras, astronomical equipment, and laser systems.

 Optical wavemeters and some optical spectrum analyzers use Fabry–Pérot interferometers with different free spectral ranges to determine the wavelength of light with great precision.

 Laser resonators are often described as Fabry–Pérot resonators, although for many types of laser the reflectivity of one mirror is close to 100%, making it more similar to a Gires–Tournois interferometer.
 Semiconductor diode lasers sometimes use a true Fabry–Pérot geometry, due to the difficulty of coating the end facets of the chip.
 Quantum cascade lasers often employ Fabry–Pérot cavities to sustain lasing without the need for any facet coatings, due to the high gain of the active region.

 Etalons are often placed inside the laser resonator when constructing single-mode lasers.
 Without an etalon, a laser will generally produce light over a wavelength range corresponding to a number of cavity modes, which are similar to Fabry–Pérot modes.
 Inserting an etalon into the laser cavity, with well-chosen finesse and free-spectral range, can suppress all cavity modes except for one, thus changing the operation of the laser from multi-mode to single-mode.

+Stable Fabry–Pérot interferometers are often used to stabilize the frequency of light emitted by a laser (which often fluctuate due to mechanical vibrations or temperature changes) by means of locking it to a mode of the cavity.
+Many techniques exist to produce an error signal, such as the widely-used Pound–Drever–Hall technique.

 Spectroscopy

 Fabry–Pérot etalons can be used to prolong the interaction length in laser absorption spectrometry, particularly cavity ring-down, techniques.
+An etalon of increasing thickness can be used as a linear variable optical filter to achieve spectroscopy.
+It can be made incredibly small using thin films of nanometer thicknesses.

 A Fabry–Pérot etalon can be used to make a spectrometer capable of observing the Zeeman effect, where the spectral lines are far too close together to distinguish with a normal spectrometer.